dotnet/docs/docs/architecture/grpc-for-wcf-developers/protobuf-enums.md

 # Protobuf enumerations

-Protobuf supports enumerations and compiles them to C# `enum` types.
-Because Protobuf is designed for use with a variety of languages, the naming conventions for enumerations are different from what you might be used to with C#, but the code generator is clever and converts the names to traditional C# case: if the Pascal-case equivalent of the field name starts with the enumeration name, then it is removed.
+Protobuf supports enumeration types, as seen in the previous section where an `enum` was used to determine the type of a `oneof` field.
+You can define your own enumeration types and Protobuf will compile them to C# `enum` types.
+Because Protobuf is designed for use with a variety of languages, the naming conventions for enumerations are different from what you might be used to with C#, but the code generator is clever and converts the names to traditional C# case; if the Pascal-case equivalent of the field name starts with the enumeration name, then it is removed.

 For example, in this Protobuf enumeration the fields are prefixed with `ACCOUNT_STATUS`, which is equivalent to the Pascal case enum name: `AccountStatus`.